jano7/executor/README.md

 // execute more tasks ... at most 10 will be scheduled

-// before shutting down you can call a drain() method which blocks until all submitted task have been executed boundedExecutor.drain();
+// before shutting down you can call a 'drain' method which blocks until all submitted task have been executed boundedExecutor.drain(aTimeout, TimeUnit.SECONDS); // returns true if drained; false if timeout elapses

-// newly submitted tasks will be rejected after calling drain()
+// newly submitted tasks will be rejected after calling 'drain'

-underlyingExecutor.shutdown();
-underlyingExecutor.awaitTermination(aTimeout, TimeUnit.SECONDS);
+underlyingExecutor.shutdownNow(); // safe to call 'shutdownNow' if drained as there should be no active tasks
 ```
 The source code of the examples can be found [here](src/test/java/com/jano7/executor/Examples.java).